MicrosoftDocs/fabric-docs/docs/data-science/model-training/fabric-sparkml-tutorial.md

 ---
-title: 'Tutorial: Train models with Apache Spark MLlib'
+title: How to train models with Apache Spark MLlib
 description: A tutorial on how to use Apache Spark MLlib to create a machine learning model that analyzes a dataset by using classification through logistic regression. ms.reviewer: mopeakande ms.author: midesa